leth02/JavaPlayer/README.md

 ## Some exploration:
 The Java Sound API does NOT support MP3 format so I intend to include the library to play MP3 files.

+## Run the program
+Download the JavaSoundPlayer.jar file to run the program.